-SWQMP Element Task Measure of Activity Required ID Success/Frequency 7.5 II-4, C.1 & 2 Annual SWQMP review and modification Perform annual SWQMP review and update in conjunction with the annual report and address any necessary modifications to BMPs, schedules or control.
+SWQMP ID Element Task Measure of Success/Frequency Activity Required 7.5 II-4, C.1 & 2 Annual SWQMP review and modification Perform annual SWQMP review and update in conjunction with the annual report and address any necessary modifications to BMPs, schedules or control.
 Modifications must be made per permit procedure.
 Permittee shall implement the SWQMP on all new areas added to their portion of the MS4.

-The SWQMP has been revised to better reflect the permit issued on October 1, 2012.
+The KYTC SWQMP was revised and submitted to KDOW during 2013 to reflect the permit issued October 1, 2012.
+All new areas fall under the SWQMP.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 7.6 II-5, D.2 Identification of impaired stream segment (s) and/or tributaries to stream segments After establishment of an approved TMDL for a pollutant of concern during the permit term, the permittee shall identify impaired stream segment (s) and/or tributaries to stream segments and the location of all known MS4 major outfalls discharging a pollutant of concern under the TMDL.
+SWQMP ID Element Task Measure of Success/Frequency Activity Required 7.6 II-5, D.2 Identification of impaired stream segment (s) and/or tributaries to stream segments After establishment of an approved TMDL for a pollutant of concern during the permit term, the permittee shall identify impaired stream segment (s) and/or tributaries to stream segments and the location of all known MS4 major outfalls discharging a pollutant of concern under the TMDL.